MicrosoftDocs/win32/desktop-src/NetMon2/propertyinst.md

 ---
-Description: 'The PROPERTYINST structure defines an instance of a property in a piece of recognized data.
-Network Monitor allocates and fills in a PROPERTYINST structure when a property is attached to the capture.' ms.assetid: 'd8382a38-b634-4c65-b56b-44fee067a0fe'
+Description: The PROPERTYINST structure defines an instance of a property in a piece of recognized data.
+Network Monitor allocates and fills in a PROPERTYINST structure when a property is attached to the capture. ms.assetid: d8382a38-b634-4c65-b56b-44fee067a0fe
 title: PROPERTYINST structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PROPERTYINST structure